 On their way to becoming a market leader, they are an impressive, rapidly growing company.
 Recognized by the healthy living/wellness community as the go-to brand for safe skin care and makeup, you will find BC fans everywhere.

-BEAUTYCOUNTER is available through individual consultants on their website, and a portion of the products are now sold at select Target locations.
+Beautycounter is available through individual consultants, directly on their website, and a portion of the products are sold at select Target locations for a limited time.

 Juice Beauty is available at Whole Foods, Ulta Beauty, Amazon, and their direct website.

 Lauren Brooke makes a wonderful array of mineral makeup and skin care.
 I love the foundation powder, eye shadow, and eyelash moisturizer.